ummkulsoom/DSAI3202/README.md

 Conclusion: Multiprocessing is only useful when the task is heavy enough to offset the overhead of process management.
 For lightweight operations, sequential code can outperform or match parallel solutions.

+(Performance may vary based on system configuration.
+The fastest approach on my system was apply_async, but this might differ on other machines due to differences in CPU architecture and multiprocessing overhead.)

 In this simulation, we tested a connection pool with a maximum of 3 connections shared across 6 processes.

 Behavior Observed:
 Only 3 processes (Task-0, Task-1, Task-2) could acquire a connection immediately.